usgs/wdfn-blog/Hugo/content/plotFlowConc.md

 ---
 author: Marcus Beck and Laura DeCicco
-date: 2016-06-16
+date: 2016-07-13
 slug: plotFlowConc
-type: post
 title: EGRET plotFlowConc using ggplot2
 categories: Data Science
 tags:
+  - R
   - EGRET
-  - R
 image: static/plotFlowConc/unnamed-chunk-4-1.png
 ---
 Introduction
 ============

-`EGRET` is an R-package for the analysis of long-term changes in water quality and streamflow, and includes the water-quality method Weighted Regressions on Time, Discharge, and Season (WRTDS).
+[`EGRET`]() is an R-package for the analysis of long-term changes in water quality and streamflow, and includes the water-quality method Weighted Regressions on Time, Discharge, and Season (WRTDS).
 It is available on CRAN.

 More information can be found at <https://github.com/USGS-R/EGRET>.